oppia/oppia-web-developer-docs/Instructions-for-Maintainers.md

 ## Maintainer responsibilities
-- At the start of your shift (see [rota](https://github.com/oppia/oppia/wiki/Instructions-for-Maintainers#rota-for-triaging-issuesprs-and-welcoming-new-contributors) below), audit:
+- **At the start of your shift** (see [rota](https://github.com/oppia/oppia/wiki/Instructions-for-Maintainers#rota-for-triaging-issuesprs-and-welcoming-new-contributors) below):
-  - all existing PRs, and make sure that none are being sat on for too long.
+  - audit all existing PRs, and make sure that none are being sat on for too long.
-  - all existing issues that have someone assigned to them, and make sure that none are being sat on for too long.
+  - audit all existing issues that have someone assigned to them, and make sure that none are being sat on for too long.
 Deassign the issue from the current assignee if there's been no indication of progress or response to pings for > 7 days.
+- **During your shift**:
   - Triage incoming issues/PRs and welcome new contributors.
-- Do code reviews.
+  - Do code reviews for simple PRs.
-- Ensure that any [blocker bugs](https://github.com/oppia/oppia/milestone/39) are being worked on, otherwise we won't be able to make a new release.

 ### General
 1. Ensure that your "Settings > Notification center" page is set to send you activity notifications, so that you're aware of all activity on the repository.